anubhavsrivastava10/WORK/hbar_draft_docs.md

 ```python
 mpl.use("Agg")
 ```

-_mpl.use("Agg")_ : This is the default backend of the Matplotlib library which renders the plots.
-To access the figure as an RGBA(Red Green Blue Alpha color model) buffer, convert it to an array, and pass it to Pillow(PIL library this adds support for opening, maipulationg and saving many different image file format) for rendering.
+_mpl.use("Agg")_ : The Anti-Grain Geometry (Agg) rendering engine, capable of rendering high-quality images.
+This is the canonical render for the user interface it uses its Agg C++ library to make a pixel image of the figure.
+Render is the the thing that actually does the drawing from the canvas (i.e the place where drawing goes).
+All user interface except macosx can be used with Agg rendering.

 ```python
 def custom_barh_plot(records, label_field, value_field):